The Disc-structure space: Localisations of mapping spaces between operads

 \begin{proof}The derived mapping spaces appearing in the statement are formed in a category of space-valued presheaves with levelwise weak equivalences, so they can be computed as homotopy limits of a diagram of levelwise mapping spaces.
 We saw in \cref{sec:localisation} that $T$-local spaces are closed under taking homotopy limits and applying $\Map^h_\cat{S}(X,-)$ for any space $X$, so this implies the first part of the claim.
 Moreover, this argument reduces the second part to proving that the zigzag of derived mapping spaces in the category of spaces

 consists of weak equivalences for all trees $t\in\Dend$.
 For the second map, this follows follows the fact that $r_T\colon \cP(t)\ra \cP(t)_T$ is a weak equivalence by property \ref{enum:T-localisation} of $T$-localisation.
-For the first map, we note that the composition
+For the first map, we note

 agrees with postcomposition with $r_T\colon \cP(t)\ra \cP(t)_T$, so is a weak equivalence.
-The second map is an weak equivalence by property \ref{enum:precomp-T-localisation}, so the first map is one too. \end{proof}
+The second map is a weak equivalence by property \ref{enum:precomp-T-localisation}, so the first map is one too. \end{proof}